bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 ### Economic and Environmental Costs of Premature Vehicle Retirement

 Let’s consider the real-world impact of this policy.
-Imagine you’ve invested in a car—a reliable vehicle that you’ve maintained well and expected to last well beyond 15 years.
+Imagine you’ve invested in a car - a reliable vehicle that you’ve maintained well and expected to last well beyond 15 years.
 Now, due to the government’s policy, you’re forced to scrap it or convert it to electric, even though it still runs perfectly fine.
 This scenario imposes significant financial burdens on consumers.
 The cost of replacing a prematurely scrapped vehicle can be considerable, particularly for middle-class families who rely on their car as a long-term investment.

 There’s also an environmental cost to consider.
-Manufacturing a new vehicle involves significant carbon emissions—often as much as 6-8 tonnes of CO2.
+Manufacturing a new vehicle involves significant carbon emissions - often as much as 6-8 tonnes of CO2.
 When a vehicle is scrapped early, the environmental cost of manufacturing its replacement adds to the total carbon footprint, potentially negating the benefits of reduced emissions from the newer vehicle.
 This creates a paradox where the policy intended to reduce environmental impact may, in fact, increase it in the short term.

 ### Policy Impact Summary